cmuparlay/parlaylib/examples/README.md

 - 2d_linear_program : solve linear program max c^Tx, Ax <= b, in 2 dimensions.
 - delaunay : Delaunay triangulation in 2 dimensions
+- oct_tree : the z-tree variant of oct trees in any constant dimension
 - knn : k-nearest-neighbors of a set of points in constant dimension
 - quickhull : convex hull of points in 2 dimensions using quickhull algorithm
 - nbody_fmm : n-body force calculations based on Callahan-Kosaraju's variant of the fast-multipole-method.
 - box_kdtree : builds a kd_tree over a set of 3d boxes using the surface area heuristic (SAH)
+- ray_trace : traces a set of rays to first triangle they intersect (also called ray-casting)

 ## Sorting etc.